-Once a leader identifies the issues, creates a plan around them and lets employees know that they are taking action, it is important to include the human resources department in the process.
-The HR department is the front line in dealing with these types of issues.
-The people working in HR have training and experience in supporting employees through difficult matters.
-After seeking unbiased help outside the organization, leaders should turn toward their internal people, those who know the employees best, to help make real change in the organization.
+Once a leader identifies the issues, creates a plan to improve them and shares the action plan with their team, it is important to include the human resources department in the process.
+The HR department is the front line when it comes to issues related to a dysfunctional workplace.
+The people in HR are trained to support employees through difficult matters.
+After seeking unbiased help outside the organization, effective leaders should rely on their HR department to continue making the necessary changes to repair and improve a toxic workplace.

 To learn more about how Grand Canyon University’s Colangelo College of Business provides business students with the tools to become future effective leaders, click the Request Info Button on this page.
 Our Master of Science in Leadership and Master of Business Administration are both tailored to helping our students advance in their careers.
 Kick-start your career with a leading-edge business degree from our student-centered business college and get started on your journey to find your purpose.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.